WurstCommander/Win10AppRemove/README.md

   If you don't get any errormessages, remove "#$ErrorActionPreference = "SilentlyContinue"" from the script.
   I included it, because some apps throw errormessages (app is already removed etc.) which CLS can't remove from the console.
 I don't know why.

+- In the current version of the script I keep the weather app because I like it.
+I would suggest to remove Money, News, Sports and Weather apps together and reinstall the weather app again if you want to use it.

 ## Disclamer: ##